Summer Enrichment Program FAQs

 Applicants who attend schools that do not provide formal GPAs must provide, on official school letterhead, a signed statement from their university’s registrar, academic advisor, or other similarly ranked university official.
-This letter should state that the school official has reviewed the applicants’ transcript/coursework/evaluations, etc. and has determined, to the best of his/her ability, the applicant’s equivalent GPA on a 4.0 scale.
+This letter should state that the school official has reviewed the applicants’ transcript/coursework/evaluations, etc. and has determined, to the best of their ability, the applicant’s equivalent GPA on a 4.0 scale.
 The letter must specify the GPA equivalent.
 In such circumstances, applications without this written record are ineligible.

 Yes.
 For applicants who are U.S. citizens attending foreign institutions, the program will determine U.S. GPA equivalents based on published standards for determining equivalency between foreign and U.S. grades from a particular country or university.
-The applicant should submit information on grade equivalency with their application, to be confirmed by the Program staff.
+The applicant must submit information on grade equivalency with their application, to be confirmed by the Program staff.

 You must have sophomore status or beyond in order to apply.

 Applicants should have at least 30 credit hours completed before the application deadline.
 If the applicant’s college or university has another standard for determining sophomore status, the student can attach an official letter from a university official attesting that they are considered a sophomore.